Sudoite/ctf-writeups/README.md

 2. [Are You Root?](./PicoCTF2018/pwn/areyouroot) (PicoCTF 2018): reference to the use of `p.sendafter()` syntax in `pwntools`.

+3. [GPS](./PicoCTF2018/pwn/gps) (PicoCTF 2018): example of using `shellcraft` in `pwntools` to construct shell code in one of the referenced write-ups.

 ### Python Tricks

 1. [Load Some Bits](./PicoCTF2018/forensics/LoadSomeBits) (PicoCTF 2018): in referencing other solutions, I note a technique for reading the raw bytes of a file using memory mapping.

+2. [GPS](./PicoCTF2018/pwn/gps) (PicoCTF 2018): regular expression matching in Python in one of the referenced write-ups.

 ### NASM